opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/index.html.markdown

 If you submit these logs with a bug report, please ensure any sensitive information has been scrubbed first!

+## Creating an issue

+Issues can be used to keep track of bugs, enhancements, or other requests.
+See the github help [here](https://help.github.com/articles/creating-an-issue/)

 ## Testing and Development

 In order to run the Acceptance Tests for development, the following environment